ShreyaJari/nepal-climate-attribution/README.md

 ERA5-Land (Copernicus/ECMWF) via Google Earth Engine, 1950 to 2026.
 MODIS land surface temperature (Terra and Aqua, day and night) for the independent cross-check.
 Copernicus DEM for elevation.
 GTN-P's published CALM and TSP station metadata for the permafrost coverage check.

-## Limitations, stated plainly
+## Limitations

-This is attribution-adjacent screening, not formal detection and attribution.
+This is attribution adjacent screening, not formal detection and attribution.
 A single ERA5-Land grid cell's absolute temperature isn't trustworthy in this terrain (the elevation grid is too coarse for the relief here), so only relative statistics (percentile rank, trend) are used for anything that gets compared across locations.
 No permafrost data exists near this site, so the actual destabilizing mechanism is inferred from atmospheric proxies, not measured directly.
 MODIS cross-checks are directionally consistent with the main finding but too sparse or physically mismatched (land surface temperature isn't the same quantity as 2m air temperature) to serve as precise quantitative confirmation.

 ## License